ESA's Proba-3 images multiple solar prominence eruptions in just hours

 A close-up of the Sun showing solar surface activity and corona (Representative Cover Image Source: Getty Images | DrPixels)

 The ASPIICS (Association of Spacecraft for Polarimetric and Imaging Investigation of the Corona of the Sun) coronagraph aboard the European Space Agency's (ESA) Proba-3 captured time-lapse images of the Sun's inner corona and its prominence eruptions.
-In the animation below, put together by combining false-color images obtained by Proba-3 and NASA's Solar Dynamics Observatory (SDO), the corona appears as a yellow luminous halo around the dark orange solar disk.
+In the animation, put together by combining false-color images obtained by Proba-3 and NASA's Solar Dynamics Observatory (SDO), the corona appears as a yellow luminous halo around the dark orange solar disk.
 Meanwhile, the prominence eruptions are visible as yellow wave-like ejections.
 "The corona is extremely hot, about 200 times hotter than the Sun's surface," explained Andrei Zhukov, the principal investigator for ASPIICS, per the ESA press release.
 "Sometimes, structures made of relatively cold plasma (charged gas) are observed near the Sun—although these are still around 10,000 degrees, they are much colder than the surrounding million-degree hot corona—creating what we call 'a prominence'."

 The Sun’s inner corona, the hottest part of our star's atmosphere, appears faint yellow in this time-lapse made from images taken by the ASPIICS coronagraph aboard Proba-3.